Mcnoble1/DLT-Earth-Hack-Methodologies/Circular Economy Methodology for Encouraging Plastic Recycling/README.md

 ## Applicability

-This methodology is applicable to projects meeting the following criteria:
+This methodology applies to projects meeting the following criteria:

 - Plastic waste sourced from various locations including land, water bodies, dumpsites, and urban areas, among others.
 - Recycling of plastic types such as PET, HDPE, PVC, LDPE, PP, PS, and others as outlined in the VPCE's Protocol.
 - Compliance with local and national regulations, ensuring environmental and social safeguards.
-- Accurate estimation of recycled plastic volume, either through direct monitoring or mass balance approach.
+- Accurate estimation of recycled plastic volume, either through direct monitoring or a mass balance approach.
 - Maintenance of an identifiable end-use market for recycled plastic, excluding fuel production.
 - Proper management of non-recycled plastic waste to prevent environmental contamination.
 - Implementation of contractual agreements for monitored use of recycled plastic by end consumers.